 Step 4: Tap action resources

-It also may be helpful to research some of the most successful sales techniques.
-At the Pipedrive blog you can learn about many.
+It may also be helpful to research some of the most successful sales techniques.
+The Pipedrive blog offers many such techniques.

 You’ll find great advice about each step of the pipeline.
 How to determine the kind of customer you should be talking to.
 How to call or email a prospect.
 How to ask people for a meeting.
 How to interview people in a way that helps you to understand their needs.
 How to avoid wasting time on someone who isn’t really interested.
 And how to close more deals within your time frame.